jpetazzo/intro-to-docker/slides/Building_Images_With_Dockerfiles.md

 class: title

-# Building Docker images wth a Dockerfile
+# Building Docker images with a Dockerfile

 ![construction](Building_Images_With_Dockerfiles/construction.jpg)